-The troubleshooting procedures for the stall warning system are unchanged, except for the following with the Halo 350 Conversion Ice Mode Stall Warning system installed.
+The troubleshooting fs for the stall warning system are unchanged, except for the following with the Halo 350 Conversion Ice Mode Stall Warning system installed.

-When performing the stall warning ground functional test procedure in the AMM, Chapter 27-31-01, connect the test box between the ice mode wire harness and the airplane stall warning wire harness (Figure 27-2) in order to test the system in normal or ice mode.
-Connect the test box as specified in the AMM to bypass the ice mode stall warning equipment.
+When performing the Stall Warning - Ground Functional Test procedure in the AMM, Chapter 27-31-01, connect the test box between the Ice Mode wire harness and the airplane stall warning wire harness (Figure 27-2) in order to test the system in normal mode or Ice Mode.
+Connect the test box as specified in the AMM to bypass the Ice Mode Stall Warning equipment.

-ICE MODE STALL WARNING - DESCRIPTION
+STALL WARNING - ICE MODE - DESCRIPTION

 This system is an add-on to the existing stall warning system.
-The ice mode system provides a more accurate stall warning for operating in icing conditions with ice accumulation on the wing leading edge.
+The Ice Mode system provides a more accurate stall warning for operating in icing conditions with ice accumulation on the wing leading edge.
 The existing stall warning system is not capable of adjusting its' settings for ice accumulations, which cause the wing to stall at lower angles-of-attack, increasing stall speeds 9 to 15 knots.
-When "ice mode" is activated, the stall warning system settings are changed to trigger the warning 6 to 10 knots above the ice affected stall speed.
+When "Ice Mode" is activated, the stall warning system settings are changed to trigger the warning 6 to 10 knots above the ice affected stall speed.

-Ice mode activates automatically once the pilot identifies ice accumulation on the wing and selects either "SINGLE" or "MANUAL" with the surface deice switch.
-A white annunciator switch located in the glareshield, labeled "STALL WARNING ICE MODE," illuminates to indicate ice mode is active.
-The airplane's stall warning system provides 28 VDC power to the ice mode equipment.
-The pilot can deactivate ice mode at any time by depressing the annunciator switch.
+Ice Mode activates automatically once the pilot identifies ice accumulation on the wing and selects either "SINGLE" or "MANUAL" with the surface deice switch.
+A white annunciator switch, located in the pilot's instrument panel or glareshield and labeled "STALL WARNING ICE MODE," illuminates to indicate Ice Mode is active.
+The airplane's stall warning system provides 28 VDC power to the Ice Mode equipment.
+The pilot can deactivate Ice Mode at any time by depressing the annunciator switch.

-When activated, a 24-pole switching relay transfers the stall warning system signals from the existing lift computer located under the center aisle floor behind the cockpit to a new, ice mode lift computer installed next to it (Figure 27-2).
-The C-06106-1 ice mode lift computer is calibrated at installation for the higher stall speeds that occur with ice accumulations.
+When activated, a 24-pole switching relay transfers the stall warning system signals from the existing lift computer located under the center aisle floor behind the cockpit to a new, Ice Mode lift computer installed next to it (Figure 27-2).
+The C-06106-1 Ice Mode lift computer is calibrated at installation for the higher stall speeds that occur with ice accumulations.
 It has three different settings, one for each flap position, which enables it to provide an accurate warning at each flap setting.

-The ice mode lift computer works with the existing lift transducer and aural warning system.
+The Ice Mode lift computer works with the existing lift transducer and aural warning system.
 It also functions the same as the existing lift computer.
-When the output of the lift transducer reaches a preset voltage, the ice mode lift computer triggers the stall warning horn to sound.
-The ice mode lift computer sends a constant ground signal to the aural warning system, which produces a constant tone.
+When the output of the lift transducer reaches a preset voltage, the Ice Mode lift computer triggers the stall warning horn to sound.
+The Ice Mode lift computer sends a constant ground signal to the aural warning system, which produces a constant tone.

-When the pilot deactivates ice mode, the stall warning system reverts back to the normal settings.
-The stall warning system signals switch back to the existing lift computer and power is removed from the ice mode lift computer, annunciator switch, and relay.
+When the pilot deactivates Ice Mode, the stall warning system reverts back to the normal settings.
+The stall warning system signals switch back to the existing lift computer and power is removed from the Ice Mode lift computer, annunciator switch, and relay.